Bianca Andreescu’s rise to tennis stardom explained

 Bianca Andreescu has officially made a name for herself on the tennis scene.

 She claimed her first WTA title earlier this year when she won the BNP Paribas Open at Indian Wells and added a second title in August, when she won the Rogers Cup in her hometown.
+Then, she defeated tennis legend Serena Williams at the US Open to become the first Canadian tennis player in history to win a Grand Slam singles championship title.

 The numbers below speak for themselves.